The population of Albania

 Migration has a big influence on population

 The population of Albania started to decline from 1990, as a consequence of a massive emigration.
-During 2011-2018 is estimated that an average of 45 thousand persons emigrated every year and 27 thousand people immigrated on average every year.
-(Population pyramid) Mainreason for emigration is better opportunities to work, education, and healthcare.
+During the years 2011-2021 it is estimated that on average 42 thousand people emigrated every year and 23 thousand people immigrated every year.
+(Population pyramid) The main reasons for emigration have to do with better opportunities for work, education and health care.

-In this graph we can see the fact that the population of Albania is aging.
-This is showed by the proportion that people over 65 year old take, compared with young people (under 15 years old) from 2011 to 2019 (population of first January)
+In figure 4 we can see the fact that the population of Albania is aging.
+This is showed by the proportion that people over 65 year old take, compared with young people (under 15 years old) from 2011 to 2022 (population of first January)

 Population distribution by prefectures

-About a third of the total population lives in the prefecture of Tirana - the most populated prefecture in the country, followed by the prefecture of Fier, Durrës and Elbasan with about 10 percent of the population each.
+On first January 2022 results that about third of the total population lives in the prefecture of Tirana - the most populated prefecture in the country, followed by the prefecture of Durrës and Fier, with about 10 percent of the population each.

-The prefecture of Gjirokastra has the lowest part of the population with about 2.1 % of the total population followed by the prefecture of Kukës, which has 2.7 % of the total population.
+The prefecture of Gjirokastër has the lowest part of the population, with about 2.0 % of the total population followed by the prefecture of Kukës, which has 2.6 % of the total population.